Rajesh244/Freshworks_Backend/README.md

 # Freshworks_Backend
 Backend assignement to create a key-value data store

+Language: Python
+Version: 3.6

+Required Packages: portalocker

+OS: Windows
+        Code works on Windows since portalocker works on windows and for linux and unix different packages can be used.
+        Ideally based on the platform locks can be applied using sys.platform() , as i dont have linux to test i have written code that works in Windows.

 As GIL allows only one thread to hold control of python interpreter hence it is thread-safe,yet locks can be pass as arguments to the functions.

 Unit Test cases has been attached.